 Item Present law As amended by House (H.R.
 11865 unless noted as H.R.
-9393) B. Employees-Continued 6.
-Employees of nonprofit organisations-Continued Employees of nonprofit organizations who are in positions covered by State and local retirement systems and are members or eligible to become members of such systems must be treated apart from those not in such positions.
-Certificates must be filed separately for each group.
-All new employees who belong to a group for which a certificate has been filed are automatically covered, and new employees 7.
-Federal employees who belong to a group for which a certificate has not been filed are not covered.
-Excludes employees of the United States or its instrumentalities if- a. they are covered by a retirement system established by Federal law; or No change, except- b. they perform services- (1) as the President, Vice President, or a Member of Congress; (2) in the legislative branch; (3) in a penal institution as an inmate; (4) as certain interns, student nurses, and other student employees of Federal hospitals; (5) as employees on a temporary basis in disaster situations; (6) as employees not covered by the Civil Serv- b.
-(4) Excepts from exclusion and thereby provide coverage to medical or dental interns or residents in training.
-Effective as to service performed after 1964. ice Retirement Act because they are subject to another retirement system (other than the retire- ment system of the Tennessee Valley Authority); or c. the instrumentality has been specifically ex- empted by statute from the employer tax; or d. the instrumentality was exempt from the employer tax on Dec.
-31, 1950, and its employees are covered by its retirement system.
-Covers the following Federal employees excepted from the exclusion in 6-d unless they are excluded on the basis of one of the other provisions: a. employees of a corporation which is wholly owned by the United States; b. employees of a national farm loan association, a production credit association, a Federal Reservé Bank, or a Federal credit union; c. employees (not compensated by funds appro- priated by Congress) of the post exchanges of the various armed services (including the Coast Guard) and other similar organizations at military installa- tions; d. employees of a State, ccunty, or community committee under the Production and Marketing Ad- ministration.
+9393) EmployeesContinued Employees of nonprofit organizationsContinued 7.
+Federal employees Employees of nonprofit organizations who are in positions covered by State and local retirement sys- tems and are members or eligible to become members of such systems must be treated apart from those not in such positions.
+Certificates must be filed sep- arately for each group.
+All new employees who belong to a group for which a certificate has been filed are automatically covered, and new employees who belong to a group for which a certificate has not been filed are not covered.
+Excludes employees of the United States or its instru- mentalities if- a. they are covered by a retirement system estab- lished by Federal law; or b. they perform services- (1) as the President, Vice President, or a Mem- ber of Congress; (2) in the legislative branch; (3) in a penal institution as an inmate; (4) as certain interns, student nurses, and other student employees of Federal hospitals; (5) as employees on a temporary basis in dis- aster situations; (6) as employees not covered by the Civil Serv- ice Retirement Act because they are subject to another retirement system (other than the retire- ment system of the Tennessee Valley Authority); or d. the instrumentality has been specifically ex- empted by statute from the employees are covered by its retirement system.
+Covers the following Federal employees excepted from the exclusion in 6-d unless they are excluded on the basis of one of the other provisions: a. employees of a corporation which is wholly owned by its retirement system.
+Covers the following Federal employees are covered by its retirement system.
+Covers the following Federal memory basis in system.
+Covers the following Federal employees of a corporation the exclusion in 6-d unless they are excluded on the basis of one of the other provisions: a. employees of a corporation which is wholly owned by the United States; b. employees of a corporation which is wholly owned by the United States; d. employees of a national farm loan association, a production credit association, a Federal Reserve Bank, or a Federal credit No change, except- b.
+(4) Excepts from exclusion and thereby provides coverage to medical or dental interns or resi- dents in training.
+Effective as to services performed after 1964.